How To Know if Your Security or IP Camera Was Hacked

 3. Unrecognized logins

 A hacker may avoid changing your password to minimize their footprint.
 That being said, some security camera accounts keep a history of logins.
 This history includes a record of every successful login attempt, the device used, the date, and the time.
-This is a valuable tool to monitor your account and ensure every login is authorized.
+This is a valuable tool for monitoring your account and ensuring every login is authorized.

 If you notice logins you didn’t do, your security camera may have been accessed without your consent.